martinring/thesis/src/4-Timing.md

 We use our textual representation of block definition diagrams and state machine diagrams ([#fig:example-bdd]).
-Parts of the corresponding OCL specifications have been shown in Section [#sec:case-study] above.
+Parts of the corresponding OCL specifications have been shown in [#sec:case-study] above.

 The implementation is given as an executable *system model*.
-To stay independent of a specific programming language, we again use the functional hardware description language Clash [@Clash] as modelling language, since it allows us to simulate the system as well as synthesize an implementation in VHDL or VeriLog.
+To stay independent of a specific programming language, we again use the functional hardware description language Clash [@Clash] as modelling language, since it allows us to simulate the system as well as synthesise an implementation in VHDL or VeriLog.
 Another possibility with more commercial traction would be SystemC, but that has a less clear semantics and it is embedded in C++, technically a lot more awkward to handle (in